North America

 Annual Leave

-Public holidays celebrated depends on the province, some are nationwide and some are province-specific.
-Employees are also entitled to 2 weeks of paid time off per year, receiving 4% of their earnings as vacation pay.
+Employees in Canada are also entitled to at least 2 weeks of paid time off per year, receiving 4% of their earnings as vacation pay.
 After 5 years at the company this becomes 15 days with 6% as vacation pay, and after 10 years it becomes 20 days with 8% as vacation pay.

 Some provinces also provide paid time off for bereavement, compassionate leave, jury duty, and military leave.